 The Talimena National Scenic Byway

-The Talimena National Scenic Byway (state route 88) is a shorter drive (54 miles) that begins in Mena, Arkansas, and crosses the state line into Oklahoma.
-The route goes through some beautiful countryside, including Queen Wilhelmina State Park, which sits at the top of Rich Mountain and is also known as the castle in the clouds.
+The Talimena National Scenic Byway (State Route 88) is a short drive of only 54 miles that begins in Mena, Arkansas, and crosses the state line into Oklahoma.
+The route goes through some beautiful countryside, including Queen Wilhelmina State Park on the Arkansas side, which sits at the top of Rich Mountain and is also known as the Castle in the Clouds.

 The Arkansas and Missouri Railroad

 If you want the scenic without the drive, you can get a ticket on the Arkansas and Missouri Railroad.
 Passenger trains depart from the Van Buren and Springdale stations during fall, and there are a variety of day trips and short journeys you can take throughout the season.
 It's a nice way to see the colors without the drive, and riding on the train is a unique family experience.